UDN

 CrossProduct

-CrossProduct computes the cross product of two input 3-vectors. given two lines in space, cross product outputs a line which is perpendicular to these two
+The CrossProduct expression computes the cross product of two three-channel vector value inputs and outputs the resulting three-channel vector value.
+Given two lines (or vectors) in space, the cross product is a line (or vector) which is perpendicular to both of the inputs.

 Example Usage: CrossProduct is often used to compute directions which are perpendicular to two other directions.